-In a paper published in July in The Astronomical Journal, the third paper in a sequence poetically named the Pluto-Charon Sonata, astrophysicists Scott Kenyon of Harvard University and Ben Bromley of the University of Utah simulated a model in which Charon is formed from detritus left behind by another object striking Pluto in a cataclysmic collision.
+In a paper published in July in The Astronomical Journal, the third paper in a sequence poetically named the Pluto-Charon Sonata, astrophysicists Scott Kenyon of the Smithsonian Astrophysical Observatory and Ben Bromley of the University of Utah simulated a model in which Charon is formed from detritus left behind by another object striking Pluto in a cataclysmic collision.

 “Our goal was to see if you can make Charon,” Kenyon says.
 “The model survives that test.”

 Charon is perhaps the most unique moon in the Solar System.
 Because Charon is so massive compared to Pluto, the two bodies’ center of mass actually lies in space outside Pluto.
 Therefore, the worlds both orbit a point that is outside either.
 For this reason, some astronomers even consider Pluto and Charon binary partners.

 Learning how the Charon formed can help shed light on similar binaries in the universe, all the way from Earth and its own moon to the Kuiper Belt of icy boulders at the edge of the Solar System.